Jerry141/NeonDungeonTurboDrakeAdventureUnity/README.md

 ### Equipment:
 - Neon Dagger [/] - Simple dagger infused with Neon, probably due to long exposure within the dungeon.
 Great for dealing with small threats
 - Neon Saber [/] - Saber greatly infused with Neon, can be found in lower levels of the dungeon, probably was used by previous residents of this place, an elegant weapon for a more civilized age.
 - Pickaxe [/] - Simple pickaxe covered with neon.
-Used by to mine the Neon from the dungeon.
+Used to mine the Neon from the dungeon.
 - Leather Jacket [ [ ] - Light leather jacket.
 It is more about style than defense, but still better than nothing.
 - Enforced Jacket [ [ ] - Leather Jacket enforced with small amount of Neon.
 Provides moderate defense.
 - Vampire Robe [ [ ] - Robe designed by the high Vampires, provides good defense to the Vampire.
 Humans tried to use those but it only slows them down.